-Myth No. 1: Dayparting saves money.
+Myth No. 1: Dayparting saves on PPC ad spend

-Myth No. 3: Without dayparting, you need a 24/7 sales team.
+Myth No. 3: Without dayparting, your campaign would need a 24/7 sales team

 Get more tips on how to run a successful PPC campaign.